 From late March onwards some of the islands start having few daring visitors especially when the temperature rises a bit above seasonal levels meaning above the 20C/68F mark in the daytime.
 Some prestigious hotels kick off the spring/summer season in mid-April.
 Our recommendations around that time of the year include either islands that are very close to Athens and the mainland, or those that are so big, organized, and populated that they maintain a tourist cycle almost throughout the year.
 For island-hopping to be a successful operation such islands have to be near each other.
 You can reach them via either a boat ride or a maximum 45-minute flight or a combination of a short drive and boat ride.
-A boat ride among these islands can last from 20 minutes to maximum 5 hours.
-Always opt for the high-speed ferry if available as an option.
+A boat ride among these islands can last from 20 minutes to a maximum of 5 hours.
+Always opt for the high-speed ferry, if available as an option.
 For added privacy and fun, you can enjoy island-hopping in the most quintessentially Greek way; sailing.
-Availability of boat charters and professional skippers/guides runs high in mid-season, and the idea of exploring a small group of islands on a sailing boat with stop-over nights in various island ports proves fascinating in practice.
+The availability of boat charters and professional skippers/guides runs high in mid-season, and the idea of exploring a small group of islands on a sailing boat with stop-over nights in various island ports proves fascinating in practice.
 Clear blue skies and blooming Greek nature diffusing herb aromas are usually part of the experience.
-Although the chapter on island-hopping in Greece is eternally open to additions and revisions, we will try to narrow it down to suggestions that feel convenient and luxurious in springtime weather.
+Although the chapter on island hopping in Greece is eternally open to additions and revisions, we will try to narrow it down to suggestions that feel convenient and luxurious in springtime weather.
 Pack in your luggage windbreakers, puffers, and trenchcoats because summer can come as late as mid-May.
 Our third itinerary that connects with ferries & flights to our second one (Downtown Athens – Piraeus Port – Syros – Tinos – Mykonos) goes through the following stops:

 Mykonos – Paros – Naxos – Ios – Santorini

-Cyclades is the second nearest to Athens group of islands (after the Saronic Islands) that includes popular destinations such as Mykonos and Santorini.
+The Cyclades is the second nearest to the Athens group of islands (after the Saronic Islands) that includes popular destinations such as Mykonos and Santorini.
 All-white houses are characteristic of the local architecture as seen in most Greek postcards.
 Island-hopping is highly recommended there due to the short distances between them.
 Take a boat (speed ferries are highly recommended) from the Port of Piraeus which is a 30-minute drive from downtown Athens and begin your journey.
 Ferries usually hop from one island in the group to the next, so you are encouraged to stay for 2-5 days on each and ferry your way among them.
 Tickets are rarely selling out in springtime – except for the Orthodox Easter long weekend – so you can book for the next island on the spot based on your mood.
 Cycladic islands are known for the Cycladic civilization (3200-1050 BC), with visible ancient ruins in various sites and museums, which means great sightseeing.
 They are usually dry rocky islands and some of them (Mykonos, Paros) can get windy.
 Graced with beaches of rare beauty, these relatively small islands are major tourist attractions.

 A 40-minute flight away from Athens Airport or a 40min to 1h 15min ferry ride from Mykonos will get you to the island of Paros, well-known to windsurfers finding adequate wind in the narrow straight with another Cycladic island called Naxos and the islet of Antiparos where Tom Hanks owns and visits a summer villa.
 As the main producer of the finest quality all-white Parian marble in antiquity, it has a long history seen through ancient Greek masterpieces and the quarries at Marathi producing tiny amounts used only by the state for conservation purposes.